 - Students should be able to gather and interpret relevant data (usually within their area of study) to make judgments that include a reflection on relevant social, scientific or ethical issues.

-- Students should be able to convey information, ideas, problems and solutions to both specialized and non-specialized audiences.
+- Students should be able to convey information, ideas, problems and solutions to both specialised and non-specialised audiences.

 - Students should have developed the learning skills necessary to undertake further studies with a high degree of autonomy.